zergos1987/superset_dashboards/README.md

-Docker image of superset dashboards
+Windows setup of superset with override design =